The Mandrake: Musicals and operas

 La Mandragola, an opera by the composer Ignatz Waghalter, premiered at the Deutsches Opernhaus in Berlin in January 1914.
 The opera, richly melodic and deeply sympathetic in its treatment of human foibles, features a libretto by Paul Eger.
 It was warmly received by the critics, and was booked for a European tour that was aborted due to the outbreak of the First World War.

 La Mandragola, an opera by Mario Castelnuovo-Tedesco opus 20, composed 1920–23, premiered in Venice 1926.

 Michael Alfreds and Anthony Bowles wrote a 1968 musical adaptation, Mandrake, which has been performed in Edinburgh, London, New York, and elsewhere.

 Another musical adaptation, Mandragola, composed by Doug Riley with libretto by Alan Gordon, made its debut in Canada over CBC Radio in October 1977, and was later issued on the CBC label as an LP record.

 Pulitzer prize winning American composer William Bolcom adapted the story in operetta form with a libretto by Marc Campbell.
 Titled Lucrezia, the 50-minute work was commissioned by New York Festival of Song and premiered in 2008 with two pianos and a cast of five.
 A fully orchestrated version premiered at San Francisco Conservatory of Music in 2018.

 Mandragola, an opera in Serbian by composer Ivan Jevtic, book by Dejan Miladinovic and lyrics by Vesna Miladinovic after Machiavelli, was given its world premiere in Belgrade at the Madlenianum Theatre on 16 December 2009.

 Film

 In 1965 an Italian film version was made by writer/director Alberto Lattuada.

 A 2008 film version was made, The Mandrake Root.
-Adapted and directed by Malachi Bogdanov, it was shot in HD in Sassari, Sardinia.
+Adapted and directed by Malachi Bogdanov, it was shot in Sassari, Sardinia.
 Produced by European Drama Network, it was made in English with limited Italian sections, and it remains close to the original story.
 It was nominated for Best Drama of 2008 by the Royal Television Society Awards Midlands.